BlackRock Center for the Arts provides gallery space for the creative expression of artists and the active engagement of audiences of all ages.

 Exhibitions & Events

-BlackRock presents exhibitions of contemporary art by emerging and established artists which change monthly in the The Kay Gallery and Terrace Gallery.
-An expanding program of Gallery Events now includes free Family Programs, Gallery Tours for groups of all ages, Lectures, Artist Talks and Demonstrations.
+BlackRock presents changing exhibitions of contemporary art by emerging and established artists in The Kay Gallery and Gallery II.
+An expanding program of gallery events includes free family programs, gallery tours for groups of all ages, artist talks and artist demonstrations.

-BlackRock offers both academic internships (for high school or college course credit) and professional internships (for professional experience).
-If you are interested in applying for an internship assisting with our gallery exhibitions and gallery educational programs, please send a cover letter and resume to Anne Burton, Gallery Director, via email: email@example.com.
+Gallery Internships: BlackRock offers both academic internships (for high school or college course credit) and professional internships (for professional experience).
+If you are interested in applying for an internship assisting with our gallery exhibitions and gallery educational programs, please send a cover letter and resume to email@example.com.

 Support Gallery Programming

 Focused on both visual and performing arts, BlackRock is a 501(c)3 nonprofit arts center that takes a multidisciplinary approach to the presentation of art and provides opportunities for artists and the community to connect in a welcoming and intimate setting.
 Since 2002, BlackRock has been the center for cultural exploration in Upper Montgomery County Maryland, presenting contemporary visual art exhibitions, live performances, concerts, film screenings, social dances and other special events as well as classes, camps and workshops in the visual and performing arts.
 We rely on donations from supporters like you to provide free public programs in our galleries.
 Please consider making a tax-deductible donation to BlackRock today.